Do Jesus' words to John disciples in Luke 7 have any meaning for us today?

 God has visited His people!
 Alleluia!

-The author wrote these devotional thoughts while a missionary in Italy.
-They were published in Standard, a weekly take-home curriculum piece for adult Sunday school classes published by what is now The Foundry.
+I wrote these devotional thoughts while Barbara and I were serving as missionaries in Italy.
+They were published in Standard, a weekly Faith Connections take-home curriculum piece for adult Sunday school classes published by The Foundry.

-Note: Writing these devotional thoughts eventually gave birth to the basic outline of a Nazzrene mission book: The Kingdom Strikes Back!
+Note: Writing these particular devotional thoughts gave birth to the basic outline of a Nazarene mission book: The Kingdom Strikes Back!

 Rookie Notebook: Our first nine months as missionaries Italy 10/40 Window map and explanation Seeking God's will?
 African martyr's commitment Mission trip fundraising Ways to ruin mission trips Nazarene Missions International resources